Why is it important to be good to your gut?

 Sweeteners and artificial flavourings that are added to water will undo the good you’re trying to achieve, but there are tasty alternatives to plain water.
 Herbal anti inflammatory teas can not only be delicious but, depending on the herb, they too can play a role in kick-starting or calming our digestion.
 Fennel, liquorice, ginger, turmeric, lavender - each makes for an absolutely delicious brew that is also very good for you.

 But it’s not just the water we drink that might help us… Perhaps there is no better example of this than Dutchman Wim Hof, aka The Iceman.
-An extreme athlete with an impressive resilience to the cold, Wim Hof and his eponymously named Method believe that exposure to cold (by way of a cold shower, wild swim or cryotherapy) triggers myriad benefits.
+An extreme athlete with an impressive resilience to the cold, Wim Hof and his eponymously named Method believe that exposure to cold (by way of a cold shower, wild swimming etc) triggers myriad benefits.
 It’s a natural anti inflammatory, it balances hormone levels, improves sleep and boosts endorphins.
 He has demonstrated that cold therapy is a natural booster for the immune system!

 Get your swimming togs ready!